Security

 - Create reusable groups (team, service users, trusted operators)

-- Assign groups to bots and channel presets
+- Assign groups to agents and channel presets

 - Use